Marcos Stadium: Old stadium

 The site of the present Marcos Stadium was occupied by Mariano Marcos Stadium, an older stadium.
 The older Marcos Stadium had a seating capacity of 2,000.
 The stadium's last major renovation was from 2008 to 2009 when its athletic oval was rubberized.

 It was significantly damaged by Typhoon Mangkhut (Ompong) in 2018.
 Its roof was blown off and its windows shattered.
 The old stadium was demolished to make way for the construction of a newer stadium.

 Current stadium

 The new Marcos Stadium was part of the "Big 3" project under Ilocos Norte Governor Imee Marcos, along with Dap-ayan Food Park, and Provincial Capitol expansion.
 The project was funded by the Development Bank of the Philippines.

-The groundbreaking was in June 28, 2019.
+The groundbreaking was on June 28, 2019.
 The stadium was inherited by the next provincial governor Matthew Manotoc who is also Imee Marcos' son.
 The project's target completion was extended by a year due to the COVID-19 pandemic.
 By April 2022, the stadium is 57 percent complete.

-The stadium was inaugurated on February 24, 2023 for the Tan-ok Festival.
+The stadium was inaugurated on February 24, 2023, for the Tan-ok Festival.